PowerPC 600: PowerPC 620

 The PowerPC 620 was the first implementation of the entire 64-bit PowerPC architecture.
 It was a second generation PowerPC alongside the 603 and 604, but geared towards the high-end workstation and server market.
 It was powerful on paper and was initially supposed to be launched alongside its brethren but it was delayed until 1997.
 When it did arrive, the performance was comparably poor and the considerably cheaper 604e surpassed it.
 The 620 was therefore never produced in large quantities and found very little use.
-The sole user of PowerPC 620 was Groupe Bull in its Escala UNIX machines, but they didn't deliver any large numbers.
+The sole user of PowerPC 620 was Groupe Bull in its Escala UNIX machines, but they did not deliver any large numbers.
 IBM, which intended to use it in workstations and servers, decided to wait for the even more powerful RS64 and POWER3 64-bit processors instead.

 The 620 was produced by Motorola in a 0.5 μm process.
 It had 6.9 million transistors and the die had an area of 311 mm2.
 It operated at clock rates between 120 and 150 MHz, and drew 30 W at 133 MHz.
 A later model was built using a 0.35 μm process, enabling it to reach 200 MHz.

 The 620 was similar to the 604.
 It has a five-stage pipeline, same support for symmetric multiprocessing and the same number of execution units; a load/store unit, a branch unit, an FPU, and three integer units.
 With larger 32 KB instruction and data caches, support for a L2 cache that may have a capacity of 128 MB, and more powerful branch and load/store units that had more buffers, the 620 was very powerful.
 The branch history table was also larger and could dispatch more instructions so that the processor can handle out-of-order execution more efficiently than the 604.
 The floating-point unit was also enhanced compared to the 604.
 With a faster fetch cycle and support for several key instructions in hardware (like sqrt) made it, combined with faster and wider data buses, more efficient than the FPU in the 604.